-include_nuisance_parameters [bool, optional] If True, nuisance parameters are taken into account.
+include\nuisance\parameters [bool, optional] If True, nuisance parameters are taken into account.
 Default value: True.

-calculate_fisher_information_full_de tealcula(es.) the full Fisher information in realistic detector-level observations, estimated with neural networks. calculate_fisher_information_full_tr u ۈl(theate) s the full Fisher information at parton / truth level. calculate_fisher_information_hist1d(thetalculates the Fisher information in the one- ) dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. calculate_fisher_information_hist2d(hetalculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisanc eBuildssthe Fishers (Information term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(the a,Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). histogram_of_fisher_information(theta, Calculates the full and rate-only Fisher information ) in slices of one observable. weighted_events([theta, nu, start_event,]) Returns all events together with the benchmark weights (if theta is None) or weights for a given theta. xsec_gradients(thetas[, nus, events,]) Returns the gradient of total cross sections with re- spect to parameters. xsecs([thetas, nus, events, test_split,]) Returns the total cross sections for benchmarks or parameter points.
+calculate_fisher_information_full_de t€alcula(es.) the full Fisher information in realistic detector-level observations, estimated with neural networks. calculate_fisher_information_full_tr u€àlculàtes the full Fisher information at parton / truth level. calculate_fisher_information_hist1d(s ) dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. calculate_fisher_information_hist2d(s effalculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisanc eBuildssthe Fisher (noth)mation term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(self , Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). histogram_of_fisher_information(self, Calculates the full and rate-only Fisher information theta,) in slices of one observable. weighted_events(self[, theta, nu,]) Returns all events together with the benchmark weights (if theta is None) or weights for a given theta. xsec_gradients(self, thetas[, nus, events,]) Returns the gradient of total cross sections with re- spect to parameters. xsecs(self[, thetas, nus, events,]) Returns the total cross sections for benchmarks or parameter points.